arkore/terradraw-workshop/docs/workshops/foss4g2025/leaflet.md

 </script>
 ```

-You can see the change is really minumum and everything can work without changing anything on TerraDraw side.
+You can see the change is really minumum and everything can work without changing anything on Terra Draw side.

 ![Leaflet for the exercise 6](./assets/leaflet.png)